SPI and Synchronous Serial

-Enable (EN or SS) is active low
+Enable (EN or SS) Is Active Low

-Communications with the active slave
+Communications with the Active Slave

 Since this is synchronous serial, there needs to be a clock, which is typically called CLK.
 The clock is used with both the MOSI and MISO data lines.

-Clock polarity and phase - CPOL and CPHA
+Clock Polarity and Phase – CPOL and CPHA

 Datasheets specify the previously mentioned details in terms of clock polarity (CPOL) and clock phase (CPHA).
-An additional complication is that the slave must generate output data on MOSI, such that it data will be valid when the master reads it in accordance with its own CLK signal.
-This is a little backwards.
+An additional complication is that the slave must generate output data on MOSI such that its data will be valid when the master reads it in accordance with its own CLK signal.
+That is a little backward.
 Clock polarity (CPOL) is the state of the clock at the moment a slave's enable line becomes active.
 CPOL=0 means that the clock is low (0) as the slave becomes enabled.
-CPOL=1 means the clock is high (1) when the slave becomes enables.
-At some point after a slave becomes active, the clock like will change.
+CPOL=1 means the clock is high (1) when the slave becomes enabled.
+At some point after a slave becomes active, the clock likely will change.
 If the data on MOSI and MISO should be read on this first edge, the Clock Phase (CPHA) is 0.
 Alternatively, if data on MOSI and MISO should be read the 2nd time the CLK changes, the Clock Phase (CPHA) is 1.
 CPOL=0 (the clock starts out low) CPHA=0 (data is valid on the 1st clock edge) CPOL=0 (the clock starts out low) CPHA=1 (data is valid on the 2nd clock edge) CPOL=1 (the clock starts out high) CPHA=0 (data is valid on the 1st clock edge) CPOL=1 (the clock starts out high) CPHA=1 (data is valid on the 2nd clock edge)

 SPI Variations / Settings

-Clock Polarity & Clock Phase
+Clock Polarity and Clock Phase

 The SPI variations you'll typically need to worry the most about is the clock polarity and clock phase discussed above.

-Bits per transfer/word
+Bits per Transfer/Word

-Enable/Slave Select polarity
+Enable/Slave Select Polarity